 HOUSTON WILDERNESS works with a broad-based alliance of business, environmental and government interests to protect and promote the 10 diverse ecoregions of the 13+ county area around Houston, Galveston Bay, and the Gulf of Mexico, including coastal prairies, forests, wetlands, and waterways.

-Houston Wilderness connects people to the 10 ecoregions in multiple counties around Greater Houston through large-scale environmental policy initiatives, such as facilitation of key programs including: 1) an 8-county Gulf-Houston Regional Conservation Plan, 2) Texas Monarch Flyway Strategy, 3) Houston Ship Channel TREES and Riverine Targeted-Use of Buyouts programs, and 4) a Collaborative Grant Organizing Program – all stakeholders are at the table and collaborative solutions are supported and implemented.
+Houston Wilderness connects people to the 10 ecoregions in multiple counties around Greater Houston through large-scale environmental policy initiatives, such as facilitation of key programs including: 1) an 8-county Gulf-Houston Regional Conservation Plan, 2) Super Trees for Sustainability Initiative, 3) Houston Ship Channel TREES, 4) Riverine Targeted-Use of Buyouts programs, and 5) the Collaborative Grant Organizing Program – all stakeholders are at the table and collaborative solutions are supported and implemented.

 Slate of Initiatives: